NEW: An American who survived the deadly attack describes her harrowing experience

 At least 22 people were killed in the attack, the U.N. mission in Mali said in a statement Sunday.

-Two attackers died, but it's unclear whether security forces killed them or whether they blew themselves up, mission spokesman Olivier Salgado said.
+Two attackers died, but it’s unclear whether security forces killed them or they blew themselves up, the U.N. mission in Mali said.

 Employee: They shot at everyone